 Letter of recommendation template

 Nobody likes a blank page when they’re asked to write a letter of recommendation – even if you have a lot to say, you might need some help to put your thoughts in order.
-We created a template to get you started and compiled some tips on how to flesh out your own letter.
+We created a template to get you started and compiled some letter of recommendation tips.

 What is a letter of recommendation?

-letter of recommendation email templateA recommendation letter is a brief recount of your experience or acquaintance with someone, usually a former student or employee, where you praise their performance or personality.
-This person might ask your for a reference letter when applying to a job or a university.
+This sample recommendation letter elucidates how you can pen down your experience or acquaintance with someone, usually a former student or employee, where you praise their performance or personality.
+The individual may ask you for a reference letter acting as a sample of their work/educational experience.
+Thus, a recommendation letter with laurels from the employer or professor is useful when applying for a job or university.

 How to write a letter of recommendation

 So, what do you say in a letter of recommendation?
-Here’s an efficient process you can use from the start:
+After going through several letters of recommendation examples and tips on writing a reference for someone, here’s an efficient process you can use from the start:

-2. Think about the person asking the recommendation.
+- Think about the person asking for the recommendation.

 1. Know the purpose